slopezpereyra/slopezpereyra.github.io/_posts/2025-11-08-OnNietzschesEssay.md

 With regards to non-formal disciplines, we must understand Nietzsche's description of the fraught taxonomist, who defines a mammal and then declares every new mammal he finds to be a discovery, with precision.
-To contradict it, it is not sufficient to claim that scientist do not post aprioristic definitions and then search for instances of them.
+To contradict it, it is not sufficient to claim that scientists do not post aprioristic definitions and then search for instances of them.
 Nietzsche's point is more subtle, since he suggests that the nature of language renders any definition a lie—in a nonmoral sense, as the title of the work suggests.
 In other words, to Nietzsche it is fundamentally impossible not to act as the fraught taxonomist: whenever we speak, let alone postulate a definition, we are necessarily weaving a metaphor or a myth.
 And it is unjustified to then claim such metaphor corresponds to this or that objective instance.

 I must admit that I don't find this point to be so convincing.
 To describe language as a lie, to claim that speaking the truth is nothing but uttering the correct metaphor, is somewhat simplistic.
 Nietzsche commits a common error among philosophers in treating language like an abstract faculty, when in fact it should be viewed as faculty not different in kind from the visual or the auditory systems.
 Nietzsche's claim that language is a lie is not different from the claim that, when seeing a moving object, we don't perceive a pure object but some impure elaboration of it.
 I don't mean to say that language does not have distinct and particular properties, but rather that the *kind* of relationship upon which Nietzsche bases his critique of language is not different from that of other human faculties.
 It henceforth follows that we should care about the fact that every word is a lie, in Nietzsche's sense, just as much as we should care about the fact that every visual perception is an illusion.
-Of course it is, but insofar as this «illusion» is what we denote by *world* we must reckon that treating it as such leads to a contradiction.
+Of course it is, but insofar as this «illusion» is what we denote by *real*, we must reckon that treating it as merely illusory is contradictory.

+Of course, one must understand that Nietzsche was arguing against a less flexible conception of science than the one we have today.
+Primitive science—say in the form of a Francis Bacon or a Darwin—understood the senses as more or less trustworthy recipients of an objective reality.
+The intellect's task was merely to explain it.
+Now, the very faculties upon which our representation of reality is based are understood as constitutive parts of that reality, just as much as the tree or the rock.
+In other words, our representational faculties are now part of what requires an explanation.
+The circularity here is not only unavoidable but unsolvable.
+The common place that neuroscience is «the brain looking at itself» is true, and whatever we can learn about ourselves is limited by that which we are trying to learn about.

+Here, the brain-computer analogy comes in handy.
+As far as I can see, this heuristic makes sense only if we set conscious processes and cognitive faculties to play the role of the interface provided by the kernel, unconscious processes to play the role of the kernel, and the hardware playing the role of the brain.
+Whoever is familiar with operating systems appreciates how profoundly different these three spheres are, and how little information a level provides to its more abstract successor.
+Since brains are tremendously more complex than any computer system, this should readily suggest how unfathomable the gulf between our cognitive faculties and the underlying brain processes must be.

+In fact, we have concrete examples of how remote interface, kernel and hardware are in our own species.
+Visual experience, for instance, though complex, doesn't begin to approximate the complexity of its underlying neurobiology.
+Both the unconscious computations involved as well as its biological substrate are incomprehensibly more complex than the experience itself.
+What is more, the visual system itself is incapable of introspection: one cannot «see» how the visual system works, and we can only expect that the same applies to all cognitive faculties.
+Interfaces are the product of Darwinian evolution, and I cannot imagine an environment in which natural selection pushes not only for the emergence of a particular faculty but *also* for its self-referential transparency.
+It is therefore conceivable that many aspects of our own nature are ultimately unfathomable to us.

 I have little else to say on the matter.
 I should reiterate how profound I believe Nietzsche's insights to be on this matter, regardless of finding myself at odds with a few of them.
 With some fortune, I hope to have shown why I believe we have no clear notion of *physical*, that we have rid ourselves not from the ghost in the machine but rather from the machine itself, that science supports the claim that, in Schopenhauer's terms, the world is our representation, and that this does not pose a problem to scientific objectivity.

 I should wish to end this entry recalling the verses that Calderón de la Barca, whom Schopenhauer read in Spanish, wrote on this matter: